tedlanghorst/OpenOBS-328/docs/2_build.markdown

 ### Epoxy potting
 #### Turbidity sensor

 1. The sensor head needs to be situated with the flat side (front) facing down in order to pour the epoxy.
 Place a silicon pad (shiny side toward the sensor) between the sensor head and a mobile flat surface (like a slab of stone).
-The silicone pad ensures that the sensor face comes out smooth.
+The epoxy will not stick to the silicone pad and leaves a smooth surface.
 Clamp or tape securely to the slab, then maneuver the slab so the bottom of the sensor head is facing up and you can pour epoxy into the proximity sensor slot.
 1. Prepare the epoxy by weighing out two parts Vivid Scientific Epoxy 128 (red label) and one part Epoxy 762 (green label) in an aluminum weighing dish.
 12 g Epoxy 128 and 6 g Epoxy 762 are enough to fill 3 proximity sensor slots.
 Use a popsicle stick to gently combine the two epoxies.
 1. At this stage, the epoxy will contain bubbles, which will interfere with the passage of light to and from the proximity sensor.
 The bubbles are removed by two methods.
 Alternate between these two methods 2-3x until the epoxy is bubble-free.